Edit

 Editing the mouse genome to study SARS-CoV-2 infection

-Science To study how SARS-CoV-2 infects cells, the Gene Editing and Embryology Facility (GEEF) at EMBL Rome will generate mice that express a human version of a protein called ACE2.
+Science & Technology To study how SARS-CoV-2 infects cells, the Gene Editing and Embryology Facility (GEEF) at EMBL Rome will generate mice that express a human version of a protein called ACE2.
 The mouse line will be shared with preclinical research collaborators carrying out vaccine and antibody trials, and with the…

 2020